William Scorpion: Personal life

 Scorpion married in 1985 and the couple had their first child, a daughter, Zsa Zsa, a year later in 1986, and a son, Nicholas, in 1989.
 Zsa Zsa has since followed in her father's footsteps and was formerly one half of local indie-folk music duo, Zsa & Claire, with band-mate, Claire Goh.
 Nicholas is an aspiring chef.
 Nicholas is currently setting up his own restaurant in Kuala Lumpur.

 Scorpion holds an avid interest in equestrianism.
 He has worked with horses since 1988.
 He has earned an International Certification Horsemanship (Level 1) from The Equestrian Federation of Australia as well as Tertiary Studies in Horse Management and Riding.
 He has worked full-time as an equestrianism/horse-riding coach at The National Equestrian Centre, Bukit Timah Saddle Club in Singapore.
 He also currently holds a Federation Equestrian Internationale LEVEL 1 in General Coaching.
 Scorpion started his first proper riding lesson in 1989 with Mrs Lee Rhodes, a German national that based in Thailand since she was 8.
-Mrs Rhodes passed away at the age of 93 in Kanchanaburi on 14 November 2011 on Scorpion's 50th Birthday.
-Thru the training and dedication from Mrs Rhodes, Scorpion then decided to become a horse trainer, riding coach and horse rescue worker.
+Mrs Rhodes died at the age of 93 in Kanchanaburi on 14 November 2011 on Scorpion's 50th birthday.
+Through the training and dedication from Mrs Rhodes, Scorpion then decided to become a horse trainer, riding coach and horse rescue worker.
 Scorpion then trained with many elite equestrian trainers to establish his skills and experience.

 He currently owns a horse rescue stable in Phayao, Northern Thailand.
 It comprises 12 stables for 12 horses, rooms for competent riders who wants to hone their riding skills.
 The rescue stable is solely run on Scorpion's personal funding and some fundings from friends and horse lovers.

-Scorpion currently still return to the stage to raise funds for this horse rescue projects.
+Scorpion currently still returns to the stage to raise funds for this horse rescue projects.

 Scorpion is fluent in Cantonese, English, Hakka, Hokkien, Mandarin and Thai.